tjkakade/Monopoly/README.md

-# MonopolyECE309
+# Monopoly
-Final project for ECE 309, implementation for monopoly game in C++
+Monopoly game implementation project.

 ## Game Description
 This project models the board game monopoly.
 Monopoly is a board game that can have up to 8 players, where the goal of the game is to travel around the board